By Type of Preserves

 Fruit chutneys are made by reducing fruit, sugar, & vinegar into a thick paste, at which point other flavorings are often added—garlic, onions, raisins, & tamarind are all common.
 As for which fruits to use, the sky’s the limit.
 Mango is obviously popular, as are apple, pear, peach, cranberries, all kinds of dried fruit, & citrus.

-Fruits seasoned & cooked with honey or sugar till jam-like.
+Fruits are seasoned & cooked with honey or sugar till jam-like.
 Savory confits, such as ones made with garlic or fennel, may call for a savory oil, such as virgin olive oil, as the preserving agent.

 Spread is a generic term for jellies, jams, and fruit butters.